The Difference Between Hiring an Agency and Having Marketing Owned

 That includes the obvious work and the connective tissue:

-• Does the ad match the page?
+• Does the campaign match the page?

 • Does the page match the offer?